Four steps to make your maintenance program ready for the IIoT

 If you are ready to begin planning for an IIoT connected maintenance program, here’s what to consider before diving in.

-Understand What the IIoT Can Do, and How
+Understand What the Maintenance and IIoT Can Do, and How

 Here’s an important concept: the IIoT is not so much about automated factories as it is about delivering the full range of services that the equipment in the factories was designed to provide – consistent high quality output at a predictable rate.
 The same can be said about Reliability Centered Maintenance (RCM) in general, and condition-based maintenance (CBM) in particular.
 In fact, the IIoT is a great way to accelerate the productive impact and the financial return that RCM can deliver.
 You might even say the IIoT enables something closer to Just In Time Maintenance because it is now more technologically and economically feasible to provide a wider range of data for CBM in real time, eliminating the wait for inspection results or worse, a call from operations about a drop in quality or output or even failure.
 With an IIoT-connected maintenance program, staff can be dispatched immediately, before failure occurs, in response to a sensor’s report that an asset’s condition has strayed beyond acceptable limits.